 The success of the project will be vital to the State’s ability to sustain prolonged droughts by increasing this vital reservoir’s structural durability.
 This improved resilience will help ensure supplies of drinking water for future generations.

 There are a number of project components that will be undertaken on different timelines.
-The New Jersey Water Supply Authority anticipates that major construction work will begin in 2018, with certain parts of the project potentially beginning in 2017.
-Additional project timeline details will be announced as soon as the information is available.
+The New Jersey Water Supply Authority anticipates that major construction work will begin in 2018 and conclude by 2021.
+Additional project timeline details will be announced here as soon as the information is available.